Get insider access

 Build Quality

 They have a good build quality.
-Like the Beats Solo 4 Wireless, they're mostly made of plastic that feels sturdy.
-However, the foldable hinges on the headband could degrade with use and stop snapping properly into position, and overall, the headphones feel somewhat stiff and creaky.
+Like the Beats Solo 4 Wireless, they're mostly made of sturdy-feeling plastic.
+However, the foldable hinges on the headband could degrade with use and stop snapping properly into position.
+Overall, the headphones feel somewhat stiff and creaky.

 7.0